Stationarity and elimination of imaginaries in stable and simple theories: The setting and stationarity

-We consider from now on a sufficiently saturated model $\mathcal{M}$ of a fixed complete theory $T$ inside $\No$.
+From now on, we consider a sufficiently saturated model $\mathcal{M}$ of the theory $T$ inside $\M_0$.
 If not explicitly stated otherwise, all tuples and subsets will be taken in $\mathcal{M}$.
 If we want to refer to their properties with respect to the theory $T_0$, we will use the index $0$ and otherwise the index $\lingua$.
 For example, we denote by $\dcl_{\lingua}(A)$ (resp. $\dcl_0(A)$) the definable closure in $T$ (resp. in $T_0$) of a subset $A$.

 Quantifier elimination of $T_0$ and the above discussion yield the following easy observations:

 \begin{remark} Consider a subset $A$ as well as tuples $\bar{b}$ and $\bar{b}'$.